 Editor's note: Thanks to a June 2019 Windows update that lets users run native Linux command-line tools directly on Windows, students may now use PCs in any of our classes.
-Learn more about the change and how it makes our classes more accessible for students.

 We sat down with three developers in three different industries to attempt to answer the new-age old question: Mac or PC?

 Interview with Harry Whelchel